 Brighton is home to a wide range of different businesses.
 While the main industry remains tourism, with half a million foreign visitors coming to the area each year, there are plenty of other opportunities on offer.

 The growing tech and digital marketing sector is one such example.
 There’s a plethora of small and medium-size companies growing up in the area, including for gaming, and the Brighton Digital Festival is held each October in the town.

 Job Growth and Salaries

 While unemployment is at 5.8%, job growth is running at 11% at the moment and that means there is always plenty on offer if you decide to settle down.
 If you want to commute to Brighton, however, the good news is that it’s one of the most connected towns with great rail routes and roads to big cities like London.
 In the town itself, there’s always a bus to catch.

-The average salary in Brighton is £34,000 with many of the jobs in sales and IT jobs as well as digital marketing.
+The median average salary in Brighton is £26,477 with many of the jobs in sales and IT jobs in Brighton as well as digital marketing.
 The biggest employers in the area are the NHS and American Express (which has had a presence in the town since the 70s) but there are many small and medium-size businesses that are looking for quality employees.